Songyang-W/zetta_em/README.md

 the expected input for ``ID_retrieve_from_fill.py`` is a column of x,y,z coordinate (see sample data: ``coordinate.csv``).
 There will be two outputs: one matfile with size of nx4 matrix, one printed array of unique ID in the output file (ID_retrieving_from_fill.sh.o**)

+2. pullout_mat.sh

+function of the code is to pull out the voxel coordinates of a given ID, centroids

+``voxel_retrieve.py`` is the key python code (same above)

+the expected input is ID,X,Y,Z,M (subset of main_em_soma.csv)

+output is mat file with ID as filename, and coordinates as content

 ## Notes